 Blue Light vs. Red Light

 Blue light is the light emitted from electronics, like phones, laptops, and even some light bulbs.
 Research has proven that blue light suppresses melatonin production and circadian rhythm about twice as long as other wavelengths, which can drastically impact both sleep quality and quantity.
+Those who have to spend lengthy periods of time in front of screens, perhaps for work, may wish to source prescription glasses which block blue light.

 Red light on the other hand, is known to boost melatonin production and soothe you into sleep (amongst other benefits like activating the lymphatic system and reducing inflammation).
 But you don’t necessarily need your bedroom to have a Moulin Rouge glow.
 You can buy red spectrum bulbs, which minimize blue light wavelengths and maximize red ones without leaving your room rosy-colored.
 Try Lighting Science’s Good Night Biological LED Lamp (lsgc.com).
 Originally developed for NASA astronauts on the International Space Station, it looks like a regular white light but with all the sleep inducing benefits of red.